Please support the development of this toolkit by signing our guestbook or donating if you're able.

 General Definition of Interns/Apprentices/Trainee #

 Internships are not a way for employers to acquire cheap labor.
 Taking on interns (apprentices, trainees) is a commitment to providing a real learning experience and means that the farmer will be acting as teacher as well as employer.
 AJP standards require farms to provide a clear labor agreement to interns, spelling out wages, hours and expectations, and a learning contract in which the intern spells out what he/she hopes to learn.
 Farmer and intern should review this learning contract mid-season to make sure the learning is taking place, and again at the end of the season.
 It is as much a review of the farmer as teacher as of the intern as learner.
-Standard 3.6.1. and 2.
-See Part 3 of this Toolkit for more information about Interns.
+(Standard 3.6.1-2.)

 For more information and resources on internships, see the Apprentices & Youth section of the toolkit.